 One of the best online sources for information on breastfeeding and medications is the LactMed Database (which became available in 2006), maintained by the National Library of Medicine.
 If your doctor does not know about this resource, spread the word!

 Talking to baby’s pediatrician (in addition to your own doctor) can also be a good idea.
 Baby’s doctor will generally know more about the effects of medications on infants and young children, and whether a medication is typically given directly to infants or young children.
-Baby’s doctor will also be aware of any particular health concerns that your baby has with respect to a particular medication.
+Your baby’s doctor will also be aware of any particular health concerns that your baby has with respect to a particular medication.

 If you’re having problems finding the information you need, contact a local lactation consultant, or breastfeeding counselor.